confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 ------------------------------------
 ```

-When you insert values to `pageviews` with `null` value, it will return error:
+When you insert values to `pageviews` with `null` value, it will return an error:

 ```
 ksql> insert into pageviews values (1, null, null);
 Failed to insert values into 'PAGEVIEWS'.
 Could not serialize value: [ null | null ].
 Error serializing message to topic: pageviews-avro-topic1.
 Invalid value: null used for required field: "page_name", schema type: STRING
 ```

-This is because `page_name` and `ts` are required fields without default values in original physical schema.
+This is because `page_name` and `ts` are required fields without default values in the specified physical schema.

 !!! important
-ksqlDB doesn't check physical schema referred to by schema ID that its fields are all optional or with
+ksqlDB doesn't check a physical schema referred to by a schema ID contains fields are required without
-a default value to make sure `null` can be serialized for flexibility of physical schema.
-Users are supposed
+making sure `null` can be serialized.
+Users are supposed to make sure `null` can be handled properly
-to make sure `null` can be handled properly either by make physical schema fields optional or with a default
+either by making physical schema fields optional or by make sure `null` is never inserted by applying
-value or by make sure `null` is never inserted.
+the `IFNULL` function (see [IFNULL](/developer-guide/ksqldb-reference/scalar-functions/#ifnull)).